More data = more noise, right? More items to comb through, more “analysis paralysis,” and more time wasted.

-In our case, perusing accounts that we know are using our competitor means they’re much more likely to appreciate the value of quality data, like ours.
+In our case, being a data & email marketing agency, perusing accounts that we know are using our competitor means they’re much more likely to appreciate the value of quality data, like ours.
 It’s one of the most effective ways to segment.

-When we’re searching for accounts to peruse, we look at closed-lost accounts with a timestamp of nine months ago.
+As an email marketing vendor, when we’re searching for accounts to peruse for our email marketing services, we look at closed-lost accounts with a timestamp of nine months ago.
 Our SDRs then call these accounts and just ask, “How’s that working out for you?”

-These are the opportunities that we lost in the past to one of our competitors, and they are accurately time-stamped to be used in scenarios like this.
+These are the opportunities for email marketing services that we lost as one of the leading email marketing vendors in the past to one of our competitors, and they are accurately time-stamped to be used in scenarios like this.
 Our SDRs will begin to work on these accounts; none months after we lost the deal, by questioning, “How is ABC working for you?”- discussing about the other compatible technologies they currently use and exactly how we integrate, and then move the conversation towards building ground swell with the stakeholders.

 This approach is so effective that we’re working on an approach to automate the distribution, so any closed-lost account after nine months just pops up in our SDR’s list.